tetris245/ULTRAbc/README.md

 * New commands:
   - mapfog to enable/disable the fog in current map room
   - mapkeys to have all keys for current map room
+* Limited targets for UBC buttons in wardrobe and many commands with target to UBC users
 * Updated the name of some modded functions